 Projects & Impact

-In addition to supporting equity- and access-focused eye health outcomes through the annual ANZEF Grant Round, the Foundation makes grants and develops programs and partnerships in its priority areas of Global Eye Health, Aboriginal and Torres Strait Islander and Māori and Pasifika Eye Health and Growing the First Nations Ophthalmology Workforce.
+ANZEF supports equity- and access-focused eye health outcomes through an annual Grant Round and Scholarships program, with a focus on Global Eye Health, Aboriginal, Torres Strait Islander, Māori and Pacific Eye Health and Growing the First Nations Ophthalmology Workforce.

 ANZEF’s Impact